SoftwareOutlook/ASEArch-Test-Codes/README.md

                          NOTES: 1) GPU runs report also the transfer time between device and host,
                                      2) Default model is baseline.

  			Opencl : Uses an OpenCL kernel similar to the gpu-3d-blockgrid model.
+If the DEVICE flag
+			 is not set then it takes on the type CL_DEVICE_TYPE_DEFAULT.
+See your OpenCL documentation for valid values for DEVICE

+-pc                      prints information on run parameters at the beginning of a calculation.

+			Opencl : Uses an OpenCL kernel similar to the gpu-3d-blockgrid model.
 If the DEVICE flag is not set then it takes on the type CL_DEVICE_TYPE_DEFAULT.
 See your OpenCL documentation